ramirak/LinuxSecuritySuite/README.md

 ## Features
 - Choose between different policies, comes with pre-built policy for basic usage.
-- Add, edit, or remove rules from your chosen policy and save them to disk.
+- Add, edit, or remove rules from your chosen policy.
 - Apply them at any time by using the apply policy button.
-- Mark any policy as current active policy.
-- Use a blocklist file to block dozens of ip addresses before the main chains applies.
+- Blocklist management - Use blocklist files to block dozens of ip addresses before the main chains applies.
+- Network Discovery - probe your network for online devices.
+- Encrypted system snapshots - backup your system files so you can restore them in case of failure.
 - Ability to use domain names instead of IP addresses.
 - Show latest dropped packets logs
 - Monitor active connections and running processes

 ## Notes
+- Root is required (of course)
 - Iptables must be installed on the system (comes preinstalled in most linux distros).
 - In order to see log files you must configure syslog-ng if it is not already comes with your linux.
 - ./lss.py